IBM/containerization-for-sap-s4hana/README.md

 - *Init* image: This image is reference-system-independent and is used during the initialization of the deployment in the cluster.

-- *SAP NetWeaver* image: This image contains all relevant components of the reference system that are needed to start both the ASCS and the DI containers.
-Although the image is named *SAP NetWeaver* in the picture it contains the relevant SAP S4/HANA components if the reference system is an SAP S/4HANA system.
+- *SAP AppServer* image: This image contains all relevant components of the reference system that are needed to start both the *ABAP SAP Central Services* (ASCS) and the *Dialog Instance* (DI) containers.

 - *SAP HANA* image: This image contains the SAP HANA® instance directories.
-It does not contain the `/data` and the `/log` directory trees of the database.
+It does not contain the `data/` and the `log/` directory trees of the database.
 A snapshot of these two directory trees is copied to the NFS file server during the build phase.
-At deployment time an overlay file system is created on top of the snapshot and mounted into the *SAP HANA* container.
+At deployment time an overlay file system is created on top of the snapshot and mounted into the SAP HANA container.

-After the images are created they are copied to the internal cluster registry.
-At deployment time the images are copied to one of the cluster helper nodes.
-At deployment start the init container first sets up the environments for the application containers (ASCS, DI and *SAP HANA* containers).
-These are started after the init container has finished.
-During startup of the *SAP HANA* container the overlay file system is mounted.
+The images are pushed into the internal cluster registry.
+At deployment time the images are copied to the cluster helper node on which the deployment is started.
+At deployment start the init container sets up the environments for the application containers (ASCS, DI and SAP HANA containers).
+These are started after the init container has terminated.
+During startup of the SAP HANA container the overlay file system is mounted into the container.

 In the following we describe how to